Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 UNIX is case-sensitive, so it will treat files which names come in different cases as separate files.

-There are two types of private client-side resources - from the 4gl program, they are referred to by prefixes qx://application and qx://clienttemp.
+There are two types of private client-side resources: from the 4GL program, they are referred to by prefixes qx://application and qx://clienttemp.

 qx://application